vcgarnica/SCN_spatial_inference/README.md

 ### Reproduction Factor Analysis (`spatial_modeling_rf.qmd`)

-This Quarto document analyzes the SCN reproduction factor (rf = log(Pf/Pi)) using the same modeling framework as the yield analysis.
+This Quarto document analyzes the SCN reproduction factor (*Rf = log(P_f/P_i)*) using the same modeling framework as the yield analysis.

 ### Custom Functions (`functions.R`)

-This code defines a suite of R functions to evaluate ASReml models and extract biologically interpretable contrasts.
+This code defines a suite of R functions to evaluate ASReml-R models and extract biologically interpretable contrasts.
 The `icREML` function computes AIC and BIC from a list of fitted models using restricted maximum likelihood.
 The `st_contrasts`, `cult_contrasts_ss`, and `cult_contrasts_ms` functions estimate and optionally back-transform contrasts for seed treatment and cultivar effects, while `spatial_matrix` constructs spatial basis matrices for tensor-product spline modeling across field trial sites.